Skip to content

 6. Columbine Trail

-This trail in North Cheyenne Cañon Park climbs through forest to Helen Hunt Falls, one of Colorado Springs' prettiest waterfalls.
+This trail in North Cheyenne Cañon Park climbs through forest, with multiple trailheads that let you tailor distance.
+The full Lower-to-Upper run terminates at Helen Hunt Falls, one of Colorado Springs' prettiest waterfalls.
 In spring, the falls thunder with snowmelt; in fall, golden aspens frame the cascades.

 7. Palmer Park Mesa Trail